 We protect our local environments at every chance.
 We were one of the first 10 businesses in the Sarasota County Green Business Program.
 When we started at Selby Gardens there was no recycling program, and we pushed to get the trash separated and are proud of the recycling that now takes place at Selby.
-And our team finds ways to make good environmental decisions as to how we dispose of things every day.
+And our team found ways to make good environmental decisions as to how we disposed of things every day.

 |Local Coffee + Tea had a lot of balls in the air, and many of them ended up falling to the ground.
 The shop in South Sarasota closed within a year and the café in St. Petersburg closed within two years with the bakery closing shortly thereafter.